-Julia Bechly, played by Maria Angelico, is the only daughter of Nobel Prize winning Julius Bechly.
+Julia Bechly, played by Maria Angelico, is the only daughter of Nobel Prize-winning Julius Bechly (Barry Otto).
 His pioneering work in the field of fertility has made him a superstar but now he is dying.
-As a last act of rebellion he decides to write an open letter to a newspaper and tell the world that over the course of 30 years at The Bechly Clinic, he used his own donations to fertilise women without their knowledge.
+As a last act of rebellion he decides, on his deathbed, to write an open letter to a newspaper and tell the world that over the course of 30 years at The Bechly Clinic, he used his own sperm to fertilise women without their knowledge.

 Potentially he has hundreds of children which comes as a huge shock to everyone, most of all to Julia.
-With no records to determine who the women or potential children are, Julia attempts to turn lemons into lemonade.
+With no records to determine who the women or potential children are, she attempts to turn lemons into lemonade.
 She decides to host a family gathering and invites all of the potential children to lunch.

 Edie, played by Antonia Prebble, is a lawyer and family friend of the Bechly's.
-It transpires her mother actually knew Julius was her father but just never told her.
+It transpires her mother actually knew Julius Bechly was her father but just never told her.
 To make things worse, she grew up around the Bechly's and is left feeling devastated and betrayed.
-Torn between having a family with loving siblings and filing a class action lawsuit, Edie's life just gets more and more complicated as the show progresses.
+Torn between having a family with loving siblings and filing a class-action lawsuit, Edie's life just gets more and more complicated as the show progresses.

 The three characters in question couldn't be more different and each brings something unique to the show.
 Julia is the eternal giver who has spent most of her life caring for other people at the expense of following her own dreams.
 Edie is a tougher nut to crack.
 She is stoic and resolute in the pursuit of justice all the while knowing the terrible consequences her actions will have.
 Roxy comes across as the more fun-loving of the three but between them, they light up the screen.

 The script is superb and amidst all the drama Sisters has some real laugh out loud moments as well as parts that will have you sobbing your heart out.
-The cast, characters, and writing are all top notch in this new unmissable show on Netflix.
+The cast, characters, and writing are all top-notch in this unmissable show on Netflix.
 I loved it and was reminded of The Letdown, another superb Australian drama.
 Both are so relatable, honest and refreshing and thankfully without the usual Hollywood sheen!

 Sisters has been a huge hit on Netflix.
 And more than the ratings, fans simply love it.
-So that begs the question – will there be a season 2?
+So that begs the question – will there be a Sisters season 2?
 The answer isn't simple.
-Originally Sisters was a Network Ten show in Australia.
+Originally it was a Network Ten show in Australia.
 It aired in October 2017 and did well so it was a surprise when they omitted it from their 2018 line-up.